 The Committee will engage in recruitment efforts to establish a diverse panel and ensure that all qualified attorneys are encouraged to participate in the furnishing of representation in CJA cases.
+The Committee may consult with the CJA Supervising Attorney.

 3. Annual Review and (Optional) Report